Stella Creasy: Maternity leave

 In May 2021, Creasy asked for maternity leave under the same conditions as Attorney General Suella Braverman, who was granted full maternity leave under the Ministerial and other Maternity Allowances Act 2021.

+Social services complaint

+In April 2023 Creasy revealed that she had been subject to a baseless complaint to social services.
+She had been investigated by her local council after it had received a report from a man using the alias Lance Jones.
+The Times reported that the man had contacted Waltham Forest Council to complain that the MP's "extreme views" would damage her children and they should be removed from her care.
+The complainant, who apologised, had no personal connection to Creasy or her two young children.

 Personal life

 Creasy's partner is Dan Fox, a former director of Labour Friends of Israel.
 In June 2019, she announced she was pregnant.
 She gave birth to a daughter in November 2019 and, after campaigning for better maternity rights for MPs, became the first MP to appoint a 'locum MP', Kizzy Gardiner, to manage constituency work.
 In February 2021, announcing her second pregnancy, she challenged government proposals to limit new plans for parliamentary maternity leave to government ministers.